PluralKit/PluralKit/docs/content/user-guide.md

     pk;member John displayname -clear

 This will remove the display name, and thus the member will be proxied with their canonical name.

+### Member aliases
+If a member has a longer name, or goes by several names, you can set one or more *aliases* on them.
+Unlike display names, aliases don't change how a member is proxied - they're just extra shorthand you can use to look up or switch to a member instead of typing their full name, and are only visible to you.

+    pk;member Icariah alias add Ic
+    pk;member Icariah alias
+    pk;member Icariah alias remove Ic
+    pk;member Icariah alias clear

+Once set, an alias works anywhere you'd normally type a member's name or ID, e.g. `pk;switch Ic`.

 ### Member server display names
 If you'd like to set a display name (as above), but only for a specific server, you can set the member's *server display name*.